 The annual incentive plan consists of two distinct components: a corporate financial performance component and an individual performance component.
-In 2022, consistent with previous years, the corporate financial performance component of the annual incentive plan rewarded the achievement of EPS and FCF goals (collectively, the "Corporate Financial Incentive").
+In 2023, consistent with previous years, the corporate financial performance component of the annual incentive plan rewarded the achievement of EPS and FCF goals (together, the "Corporate Financial Incentive").
 The Committee believes that EPS remains an important metric for the Company because it encourages a focus on profitability.
 The Committee continued the use of FCF as a metric under the annual incentive plan because it incentivizes management's focus on increasing the Company's cash flow.
 The second, smaller, component of the annual incentive plan rewarded the achievement of specified individual performance goals (the "Individual Performance Incentive").

 Each year, the Committee determines the threshold, target, and maximum incentive opportunities for the Company's executive officers, as a percentage of the executive's base salary.
-To determine these base salary percentages for each Named Executive Officer for 2022, in addition to historical and projected Company financial performance, the Committee considered the Named Executive Officer's historical annual incentive levels and the degree to which a Named Executive Officer's efforts and job function were expected to influence and contribute to the Company's financial performance.
+To determine these base salary percentages for each Named Executive Officer for 2023, in addition to historical and projected Company financial performance, the Committee considered the Named Executive Officer's historical annual incentive levels and the degree to which a Named Executive Officer's efforts and job function were expected to influence and contribute to the Company's financial performance.
 After assigning threshold, target, and maximum base salary percentages for each Named Executive Officer, the Committee then used peer group and other survey data, as described above, to assess the reasonableness of such assigned levels.
-For 2022, following its review of these factors, the Committee approved the following adjustment: Ms. Howell's Corporate Financial Incentive, as a percentage of her base salary, increased from 55% to 65% (for a total target annual incentive opportunity of 75%).
-Target annual incentive opportunities for the Named Executive Officers for 2022 are summarized in the table below:
+Target annual incentive opportunities for the Named Executive Officers for 2023 are summarized in the table below, which were unchanged as compared to 2022 targets:

-Target Annual Ir Target Annual Incentive Opportunity As a Percent of Base Salary
+Target Annual Incentive Opportunity as a Percent of Base Salary

 Named Executive Officer Target Corporate Financial Incentive Target Individual Performance Incentive Total Target Incentive Opportunity

 Brian Lane 110% 10% 120%

 William George 90% 10% 100%

 Trent McKenna 90% 10% 100%

+Laura Howell 65% 10% 75%

 Julie Shaeff 65% 10% 75%

-Laura Howell 65% 10% 75%

 For the Corporate Financial Incentive, annual incentive opportunities were allocated 70% to the EPS portion and 30% to the FCF portion.
-For each metric, each Named Executive Officer had a threshold opportunity of 40% (up from 20%) of his or her target annual incentive opportunity and a maximum annual incentive opportunity of 200% (up from 150%) of his or her target annual incentive opportunity.
-The Committee approved the threshold and maximum opportunities after consideration of several factors, including the Committee's review of survey and peer group data prepared by Compensation Advisory Partners, which indicated that the higher threshold and maximum levels were more consistent with the market and the Board's compensation objectives.
+For each metric, each Named Executive Officer had a threshold opportunity of 40% of his or her target annual incentive opportunity and a maximum annual incentive opportunity of 200% of his or her target annual incentive opportunity.